Array

 Itinerary unique to KE!

 Small and perfectly formed, with an amazing assortment of colourful highlights, Sri Lanka provides the setting for a brilliant and very achievable end-to-end road cycling challenge.
 And...
-KE is the only tour operator offering this amazing holiday.
-The itinerary we have worked out has both coastal and inland cycling and a nice balance between level roads and some hillier rides.
+KE is the only UK tour operator offering this amazing holiday.
+The itinerary has both coastal and inland cycling and a nice balance between level roads and some hillier rides.
 Enjoy !

 Itinerary